tadeubarbosa/teed-blog/README.md

 #### Why

-I was want to create am professional and beautiful website, based on the best actual technologies, to provider to my client an powerful experience in the web.
+I was want to create a professional and beautiful website, based on the best actual technologies, to provider to my client an powerful experience in the web.

 ##### the ideia